sumandeb003/GraphGPS4HT/README.md

 308 T-EV.
 For calibration, we have 470 TF, 33 TI, and 117 T-EV.
 Finally, we have 18% of T-EV in calibration set and 16% each in train and test.
+ - **GNN4Gate: A Bi-Directional Graph Neural Network for Gate-Level Hardware Trojan Detection:** Based on the benchmark provided by Trusthub [26], we use the method introduced in Section III-C to create the circuit graph datasets.
+Each gate is encoded into a 65-dimensional feature representation (59 one-hot code bits and 6 special port bits).
+The basic information of the resultant 17 datasets is summarized in Table II.
+In order to evaluate the performance of GNN4Gate, we use the same leave-one-out cross validation method as used in [7].
+Each time one of the netlists in Table II is selected as the test set (unknown netlist), and the other netlists are used as the train set (known netlists).
+In the experiments, the classification results of each netlist are recorded, and True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN) are counted.
+Three ML indicators are used to evaluate the related models, including True Positive Rate (TPR, also known as Recall), True Negative Rate (TNR) and Accuracy (ACC).
+Table I and II show the performances of the state-of-the- art and GNN4Gate at gate-level.
+From Table I, one can find that, the average TPR and TNR of GNN4Gate reach 87.14% and 99.73% respectively, which are highly competitive to others.
+More importantly, GNN4Gate can automatically extract features and locate relevant HT structures, showing great po- tential in gate-level detection.
+We compare the performance of GNN4Gate with the lasted net classification works on each netlist in Table II.
+Significantly, GNN4Gate achieved very high TNR on all data sets.
+When compared with the results of [22], the average TPR of GNN4Gate on the corresponding data set reaches 90.42%, which is very close to [22].
+It is worth noting that [22] is a hybrid detection, which uses dynamic information in addition to the static structure features.
+Therefore, we expect that the structural features extracted by GNN can be further combined with dynamic detection to achieve better results.
+Moreover, due to the lack of sample support for similar Trojan structures, the test results of GNN4Gate on the s35932-T300 and s38584-T100 netlists are not good.
+One can see similar abnormal results on the s35932-T300 of [23] and the s38584- T100 of [7].
+Compared with [7] using a wide range of local structure information (e.g. the number of up to 5-level loops on the output side), GNN4Gate focuses more on the neighbor structure information of the gate (up to 2-level neighbors), so it is more adapt to incomplete netlists.
+Ablation Study:
+In order to further analyze the effectiveness of graph mod- eling with port information and Bi-GCN framework for HT detection, we compare the resultant variants with the standard model GNN4Gate in two scenarios (with or without port coding).
+We use the same experimental settings as in Section IV-B and report the average performance of each model on 17 netlists.
+The result is shown in Figure 4, where FW-GCN and UD-GCN represent GCN detection model using forward and undirected graph structures respectively.
+Under the precise weighted sample balance described in Section III-E, the TPR of all the relevant models has been improved in the port coding scenario, and the TNR has been maintained at a high level.
+From Figure 4, one can find that, by aggregating both the forward and backward neighbors’ information, UD-GCN achieves better performances than FW-GCN does, but it loses the sequence information of signal propagation, which leads to worse performances compared with the standard model GNN4Gate.
+Obviously, UD-GCN is also comparable to existing works, but the port information brings relatively little improve- ment.
+Because the port connection has a certain directionality, and can be fully utilized in the directed graph.
+The goal of HTs location is to determine the HTs’ structure from large-scale circuits, so that people can better understand and control HT.
+At present, there is very little work on HTs location.
+Although, both net classification and gate classifica- tion are the finest HT detection methods at gate-level, more efforts are necessary for the former to determine the relevant gates to have a comprehensive understanding and better control on HTs.
+The latter, such as GNN4Gate, can get the location of Trojan-gates directly.
+As shown in Table III, GNN4Gate gives the prediction results of gate classification and lists the suspicious logic gates on the s35932-T200 netlist, the complete HT structure includes 16 Trojan-gates, of which 11 are detected by GNN4Gate.
+Sometimes, some normal gates are mistakenly classified as Trojan-gates, but GNN4Gate has a high TNR, and the number of misclassifications will be very small compared to the whole circuit.
+Professionals can directly review the local structure of the suspicious gates without reviewing the whole circuit.
+HT location can be used as a further work of HT detection, which has greater application needs.

 In the **leave-one-out approach**, the test set is the trojan-free and trojan-ed versions of a circuit.
 Every time, the test set changes to a different circuit.